Understanding Vision Problems -- the Basics

 - Steroid medications

 People with diabetes are susceptible to neovascular glaucoma, a particularly severe form of secondary glaucoma caused by an abnormal proliferation of blood vessels.
-Congenital glaucoma is a rare problem in babies -- 80% or cases occur by age 1 and require surgery to preserve eyesight.
+Congenital glaucoma is a rare problem in babies and requires surgery to preserve eyesight.